weknowinc/webcomponents_handson/README.md

 ## Drupal Integration

-First we derived from Drupal's latest theme Olivero a subtheme we are calling "weKnow Outline Theme", within it's ```wkth.libraries.yml``` file we include the outline output JS+CSS and configure it so webComponents are available to the theme.
+First we derived from Drupal's latest theme Olivero a subtheme we are calling "weKnow Outline Theme", within it's ```wkth.libraries.yml``` file we include the outline output JS+CSS files and configure it so webComponents are available to the theme.
 The only difference between a regular subtheme with JS+CSS inclusion and the export of webComponents can be seen in this screenshot:

 ![wkth.libraries.yml configuration](./resources/wkth_libraries_yml.png "wkth.libraries.yml")

 Once this is done (you have it pre-setup in this hands on), you can simply tweak the twig file as you would always do.
 The "attributes type module" is what makes them "magically" available.
 Now you can use the webComponents on your twig.

-Now in the [node--teaser.html.twig template](https://github.com/weknowinc/webcomponents_handson/blob/main/resources/wkth/templates/content/node--teaser.html.twig) we can see the use of ```wk-banner``` webCompenent and pass one the attribute "rounded" and the slot "heading".
+Now in the [node--teaser.html.twig template](https://github.com/weknowinc/webcomponents_handson/blob/main/resources/wkth/templates/content/node--teaser.html.twig) we can see the use of ```wk-banner``` webComponent and pass one the attribute "rounded" and the slot "heading".
 That's enough to glue everything together.

 ## CleanUp

 ```
 fin stop
 fin project remove
-rm -Rf node_modules
-rm -Rf outline
-rm -Rf vendor
-rm -Rf web
+fin wk-cleanup
 ```